 The Loan Agreement provides for term loans in an aggregate principal amount of up to \$200.0 million (the "Term Loan") under multiple tranches.
-The tranches consist of (i) a first tranche consisting of term loans in an aggregate principal amount of \$100.0 million, all of which was funded on the Closing Date (the "First Advance"), (ii) a second tranche consisting of up to an additional \$50.0 million, which became available to us upon achievement of the protocol-specified primary efficacy endpoints in our Phase 3 trial studying vonoprazan for the healing and maintenance of healing of erosive esophagitis with acceptable safety data, such that the results support the submission of a New Drug Application ("NDA") or supplemental NDA without the need to conduct another Phase 3 study and will be available, if specified conditions are met, through December 15, 2022, (iii) a third tranche consisting of an additional \$25.0 million, which will become available to us upon the achievement of (a) FDA approval of our NDA for vonoprazan and amoxicillin, or its NDA for vonoprazan, amoxicillin and clarithromycin, in each case for an indication relating to the treatment of H. pylori with an approved indication on the claim that is generally consistent with that sought in our NDA submission; and (b) filing of an NDA or supplemental NDA for vonoprazan for indications relating to the healing and maintenance of healing of erosive esophagitis (milestones (a) and (b), together, the "Second Performance Milestone"), and will be available, if specified conditions are met, through September 30, 2023, and (iv) a fourth tranche consisting of up to an additional \$25.0 million, which will be available, if specified conditions are met, through March 31, 2024, upon achievement of the Second Performance Milestone.
+The tranches consist of (i) a first tranche consisting of term loans in an aggregate principal amount of \$100.0 million, all of which was funded on the Closing Date (the "First Advance"), (ii) a second tranche consisting of up to an additional \$50.0 million, which became available to us upon achievement of the protocol-specified primary efficacy endpoints in our Phase 3 trial studying vonoprazan for the healing and maintenance of healing of erosive GERD with acceptable safety data, such that the results support the submission of a New Drug Application ("NDA") or supplemental NDA without the need to conduct another Phase 3 study and will be available, if specified conditions are met, through December 15, 2022, see amendment to later date below, (iii) a third and fourth tranches consisting of an additional total \$50.0 million, which became available to us in May 2022 upon the achievement of (a) FDA approval of our NDA for vonoprazan and amoxicillin, or its NDA for vonoprazan, amoxicillin and clarithromycin, in each case for an indication relating to the treatment of H. pylori with an approved indication on the claim that is generally consistent with that sought in our NDA submission; and (b) filing of an NDA or supplemental NDA for vonoprazan for indications relating to the healing and maintenance of healing of erosive GERD.
+The third and fourth tranches will remain available until September 30, 2023, and March 31, 2024, respectively.
 We intend to use the proceeds of the Term Loan advances for working capital and general corporate purposes.
 In addition, approximately \$54 million of the proceeds from the First Advance was used to satisfy in full and retire our indebtedness under its previously outstanding credit facility with Silicon Valley Bank (the "SVB Term Loan").